droonga/droonga.org/reference/commands/select/index.md

 The structure of the returned array is compatible to [the returned value of the Groonga's `select` command](http://groonga.org/docs/reference/commands/select.html#id6).
 See the linked document for more details.

+This command always returns a response with `200` as its `statusCode`, because this is a Groonga compatible command and errors of this command must be handled in the way same to Groonga's one.